dotnet/AspNetCore.Docs/aspnetcore/tutorials/web-api-vsc.md

 ### Launch the app

-In Visual Studio, press CTRL+F5 to launch the app.
-Visual Studio launches a browser and navigates to `http://localhost:port/api/values`, where *port* is a randomly chosen port number.
-If you're using Chrome, Edge or Firefox, the data will be displayed.
-If you're using IE, IE will prompt to you open or save the *values.json* file.
-Navigate to the `Todo` controller we just created `http://localhost:port/api/todo`.
+In VS Code, press CTRL+F5 to launch the app.
+Navigate to  http://localhost:port/api/todo   (The `Todo` controller we just created).

 ## Implement the other CRUD operations